-If you have a DHCP server, check the box indicated.
-Otherwise, enter the appropriate IP address, Subnet Mask and Gateway address.
-CAUTION: once you click "Save", the SPM will IMMEDIATELY switch to the IP address you just entered, or attempt to obtain an IP address from a DHCP server.
+Enter the appropriate IP address, Subnet Mask and Gateway address.
+CAUTION: once you click "Save", the SPM will IMMEDIATELY switch to the IP address you just entered.
 It will NOT respond at 192.168.1.123 anymore.
-Also note that if you select "DHCP" and there is no DHCP server available, you will not be able to access the SPM-200 again at all.
-See 8.0 Appendix A: Troubleshooting #13 which describes the "Reset" button in order to recover.
+See 8.0 Appendix A: Troubleshooting #13 which describes the "Reset" button to function and use.